-Research spans kids 13-15 over 133 countries: How smoking impacts adolescent dental hygiene
+Research spanning over 133 countries shows how smoking impacts dental hygiene in kids age 13-15

 Smoking has been directly related to dental caries, periodontal disease, melanosis, and hyperkeratosis.
 Tobacco use is high among adolescents worldwide, with the lowest-income countries having the lowest number of adolescent smokers and higher-income countries having the highest number of adolescent smokers.